-The United States Congress passed the Sarbanes-Oxley Act in 2002 and established rules to protect the public from fraudulent or erroneous practices by corporations and other business entities.
-The goal of the legislation is to increase transparency in the financial reporting by corporations and to require a formalized system of checks and balances in each company.
+The passing of the Sarbanes-Oxley Act (SOX) in 2002 established rules to protect the public from fraudulent or predatory practices by corporations and other business entities.
+The act increased transparency in financial reporting by corporations, and established a system of internal corporate checks and balances.

 Get the Free Essential Guide to US Data Protection Compliance and Regulations

 SOX was enacted by the federal legislature in response to a string of financial scandals, highlighting the need for closer control over corporate financial reporting practices.

 Senator Paul Sarbanes (D-MD) and Representative Michael G. Oxley (R-OH-4) wrote the bill in response to several high-profile corporate incidents in which a lack of financial reporting and transparency produced massive losses for investors, the public, and government agencies.
 In particular, the Enron, WorldCom, and Tyco scandals provided much of the impetus and necessity for a piece of legislation like SOX.

 The stated goal of SOX is “to protect investors by improving the accuracy and reliability of corporate disclosures.”
 The bill established responsibilities for boards and officers of publicly-traded companies and set criminal penalties for failing to comply.
 The bill passed by overwhelming majorities in both the House and Senate, with only three members voting in opposition to SOX.